cheyer/bluemix-dashdb-objectstore/README.md

 https://github.com/cheyer/docker-cron

 ## how to install and use it
 First copy the repository.
-Insert your DashDB credentials in the file *spark/vcap.json*.
+Insert your Spark credentials in the file *spark/vcap.json*. (you may first need to create service credentials in the Spark dashboard).

 Open the *spark/pi.py* file that is executed by spark-submit.sh.
 Edit the following: